telerik/blazor-docs/components/gauge-arc/labels.md

 The `Format` (`string`) parameter allows you to customize the rendering of the labels by using the <a href="https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings" target="_blank">standard numeric format strings</a>.
 You can set the values of the labels to showcase, for example, currency, percentage, and so on.

->caption Use the Format parameter to showcase currency.
+>caption Use the Format parameter to showcase percentagee.
 The result from the code snippet below.

 ![Format parameter example](images/format-parameter-labels.png)